Domestic Case Example

-This plan is the foundation for measures related to proper forest maintenance and effective use of locally produced timber in Itoshima, which is positioned as the basic plan under which businesses are to build supply chains for city use of timber that takes advantage of ICT promoted by Itoshima.
+The Forest and Forestry Master Plan is the foundation for measures related to proper forest maintenance and effective use of locally produced wood in Itoshima, which is positioned as the basic plan under which businesses are to build supply chains for city use of wood that takes advantage of ICT promoted by Itoshima.

-As methods to create this master plan, we are zoning areas that consider attributes such as the growth rate and accessibility of forests as well as the environmental conservation functions after grasping the amount of forest resources within the city limits through aerial laser measurement.
-Sumitomo Forestry formulated a harvesting plan and a plan for a forest road networks that would be optimal to haul timber cultivated in the forest out by defining policies for conducting operations in the forest for each zone.
-Moreover, we also examined the systems to build to execute measures that follow this master plan.
+For methods to create this master plan, we are zoning areas that consider attributes such as the growth rate and accessibility of forests as well as the environmental conservation functions after grasping the amount of forest resources within the city limits through aerial laser measurement.
+Sumitomo Forestry formulated a harvesting plan and a plan for forest road networks that would be optimal to haul wood cultivated in the forest out by defining policies for conducting operations in the forest for each zone.
+Moreover, we also examined the systems to build to execute measures in line with this master plan.

-The Forestry Agency’s “Model Project for Creating Regions for Forestry Growth Industry” is currently being used to assist in the development of a framework for implementing the plan, and we will continue to provide an assistance so that this master plan will contribute to regional forestry promotion.
+The Forestry Agency’s model project for regions with initiatives for making forestry a growth industry is currently being used to assist in the development of a framework for implementing the plan, and we will provide an assistance so that this master plan will contribute to regional forestry promotion.

 Comprehensive Partnership Agreement to Turn Forestry to a Growth Industry with Nagato City, Yamaguchi Prefecture